2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 Creating accounts on BTCPay Server requires valid Email address strings; example@email.com would be a valid string for Email.

-Password need to be at least 8 characters long, including letters, numbers, and characters.
-After setting the password once, you will have to verify the typed password to make sure it’s correct to what was typed in the first password field.
+The password needs to be at least 8 characters long, including letters, numbers, and characters.
+After setting the password once, you will have to verify that the password is the same as what was typed in the first password field.

 When both the Email and Password fields are properly filled in, click on the ‘Create Account’ button.
 This will save the Email and password on the instructor’s BTCPay Server instance.